sams-chw/Reinforcement-Learning-Based-Trading-System/README.md

 requirement.txt: all dependencies

-data/: 3 csv files with IBM, MSFT, and QCOM stock prices from Jan 3rd, 2000 to Dec 27, 2017 (5629 days).
-The data was retrieved using Alpha Vantage API
+data/: 3 csv files with IBM, MSFT and AMZN stock data from 12/1/2010 to 11/30/2018.
+The data can be download using Yahoo Finance API

 # How to run
-To train a Deep Q agent, run python run.py --mode train.
-There are other parameters and I encourage you look at the run.py script.
-After training, a trained model as well as the portfolio value history at episode end would be saved to disk.

-To test the model performance, run python run.py --mode test --weights <trained_model>, where <trained_model> points to the local model weights file.
-Test data portfolio value history at episode end would be saved to disk.
+For automated trading, run the following command:

+python run.py

+There are some default command-line arguments.
+Please see the run.py script.
+For example, the above command is basically same as below.

+python run.py -e 1000 -i 10000 -s MSFT AMZN IBM

+You can input the number of episodes, amount of initial investment and the stocks as you desire by following the above sequence in the command-line.

+For example,
+python run.py -2000 -s NVDA INTC

+For generating plots for the stock data, run the following command:

+python run_stock_data.py

+which is by default same as

+python run_stock_data.py -s MSFT AMZN IBM

+But you can input any stocks you want instead of MSFT, AMZN or IBM.
+For example, python run_stock_data.py -s TSLA AAPL